frivolta/rivoltafilippo-next/_posts/javascript-merge-arrays-without-duplicates.md

 ## Conclusion

-**The last solution is what I was looking for**, it is the most readable and it has the lowest complexity bringing a great performance in comparison with the other two.
+**The last solution is what I was looking for**, it is the most readable and it has the **lowest complexity**, which brings a **great performance** compared to the other two.
 I ended up bringing that piece of code into my application abstracting it into a new function. **Thanks, I hope this was helpful enough ;)**